A-kly/School-Vault/PSYCH 258/Topic 1 - Introduction to Cognitive Psychology.md

 **Behaviourism**

 - goals:
-	- study (describe, quantify) ------------ behaviours
+	- study (describe, quantify) ==observable== behaviours
-	- how they are -------
+	- how they are ==learned==
 	- how they are modified by the environment
 - J.B.
 Watson (b.1878-d.1958):
 	- shifted study of mind to study of behaviour
-- saw the mind as a “----- ---”
+	- saw the mind as a “==black box==”
 - B.F.
 Skinner (b.1904-d.1990):
 	- we are shaped by our environment, not by free will
 	- problem:
 		-  criticized for ignoring mental processes

 **Gestalt approach**

 - goals:
-- -------- approach that emphasized consciousness
+	- ==holistic== approach that emphasized consciousness
+		- NON STRUCTURALIST
 	- described how the whole is different than the sum of its parts
 - Max Wertheimer (b.1880-d.1943):
 	- founded Gestalt psychology (“form”, “configuration”)
 	- problems:
 		-  described--but did not explain--consciousness

-The Mid-20th Century
+### The Mid-20th Century

 - psychology: science of behaviour and ------ processes

-The cognitive revolution/renaissance:
+#### The cognitive revolution/renaissance:

 - limits of ------------